Crime Survivor Services EMDR Project 2025

 • Image of the book coverFull attendance is required for both training weekends and all consultation group sessions.

-• Participants must complete 10 hours of consultation (included in the training schedule).
+• Participants must complete 10 consultation hours (included in the training schedule).

 • No partial credit will be given.